 All the desktop publishers out there would know about Scribus.
-The software is normally used to design images, flyers, and documents, but it also provides an additional set of features for editing PDF files.
+The software is usually used to design images, flyers, and documents, but it also provides an additional set of features for editing PDF files.
 Scribus allows its users to create PDFs and lists and add controls.
 Apart from that, it is also possible to edit PDF forms with it.

 Scribus is different from other PDF editors in that you can make interactive and animated PDF documents using it.
 Both Windows and Mac platforms are also supported.
-Scribus is completely free, so you don’t have to worry about shelling your hard-earned money.
+Scribus is entirely free, so you don’t have to worry about shelling your hard-earned money.

 8. Foxit Reader

 We won’t refer to Foxit Reader as just another PDF editor because it is based on cloud-based technology.
 It integrates cloud computing into your ordinary PDF-viewing experience.
-Besides all the basic PDF editing features, the software enables you to share your documents on the cloud.
+Besides all the essential PDF editing features, the software enables you to share your documents on the cloud.

-It helps you to manage the security your documents using signing, encrypting, granting/revoking access.
+It helps you to manage the security of your documents using signing, encrypting, granting/revoking access.
 The software also promotes collaboration with the ability to collectively review and annotate documents.
 Not to mention that the software is also free to install.
 Just like most of the editors in this list, Foxit Reader is easy-to-use and supports Windows and Mac platforms as well.